Minks in a cage

 In October 2019, California became the first U.S. state to adopt a ban on the sales and manufacture of animal fur products.
 The legislation will go into effect in 2023 and follows similar sale or import bans in the California cities of Los Angeles (2018), San Francisco (2018), Berkeley (2017) and West Hollywood (2011).

-In Massachusetts, Cambridge became the fifth state municipality to ban the retail sale of fur in 2022.
-It follows similar fur sales bans in Plymouth (2022), Brookline (2021), Weston (2021), and Wellesley (2020).
+In Massachusetts, Lexington became the sixth municipality to ban the retail sale of fur in 2023.
+It follows similar fur sales bans in Cambridge (2022), Plymouth (2022), Brookline (2021), Weston (2021), and Wellesley (2020).
 Wellesley was actually the first municipality in the U.S. outside of California to pass a ban on new fur sales.

 ECI fur action in Vienna, Austria

-FOUR PAWS continues to support the highly successful Fur Free Retailer programme and, through our Wear it Kind programme, we are building a global movement of people, brands and designers committed to ensuring that no animal suffers in the name of fashion.
+FOUR PAWS continues to support the highly successful Fur Free Retailer program and, through our Wear it Kind program, we are building a global movement of people, brands, and designers committed to ensuring that no animal suffers in the name of fashion.

 “Our organisation emerged when we opposed fur farms in Austria, more than a quarter of a century ago.”